24 January 2024

 Wellbeing on a budget: the most cost-effective ways to support employees

-David Williams, head of group risk at Towergate Health & Protection, says: “When considering the best-value benefits to support employee health and wellbeing, I would certainly encourage employers to consider group life assurance – but not for the reasons you might think.
+David Williams, head of group risk at Towergate Employee Benefits, says: “When considering the best-value benefits to support employee health and wellbeing, I would certainly encourage employers to consider group life assurance – but not for the reasons you might think.
 It’s true that it’s generally one of the lowest cost benefits to offer, but with providers now including a whole host of added wellbeing benefits, it’s one of the most cost-effective ways to get a whole benefits programme up and running for the price of a simple group life assurance policy.
 This can be particularly attractive to smaller and mid-sized companies.”

 Added value benefits